junxit/us-congress-code/title-43/chapter-3/sec-53.md

 ## Notes

+### Editorial Notes

 ### Codification

 R.S. § 2219 derived from act Jan.
 22, 1853, ch.
 24, § 1, 10 Stat.
 152.

+### Statutory Notes and Related Subsidiaries

+### Surveyor General

+Abolition of office of surveyor general, see note set out under section 51 of this title.

+### Executive Documents

 ### Transfer of Functions

 For transfer of functions of other officers, employees, and agencies of Department of the Interior, with certain exceptions, to Secretary of the Interior, with power to delegate, see Reorg.
 Plan No. 3 of 1950, §§ 1, 2, eff.
 May 24, 1950, 15 F.R.
 3174, 64 Stat.
 1262, set out under section 1451 of this title.
 “Secretary of the Interior or such officer as he may designate” substituted for “Commissioner of the General Land Office” on authority of section 403 of Reorg.
 Plan No. 3 of 1946.
 See note set out under section 1 of this title.

-### Surveyor General

-Abolition of office of surveyor general, see note set out under section 51 of this title.